fashandge/partools/README.md

 parmap
 =============

 A parallel version of map function.
 It is designed for infinitely parallelizable tasks on a single machine with multiple cores, in a memory-efficient way.
 It can drop-in replace the standard map function in most cases, and harness the power of multiple cores.
+It also has utility for parallel processing of the popular pandas dataframes.
 It is based on the pathos and toolz packages.
     It has the following features:

  +  **Ease of use**.
 It can serve almost a drop-in replacement for the standard non-parallel map function, while magically exploiting the multiple cores in your box.
 Optionally, if you encounter worker function pickling issue, set use\_pathos=True (require [pathos package](https://github.com/uqfoundation/pathos/blob/master/pathos) that uses dill package).